mixologee/tirvandor/tirvandor-project/blood-and-coin-players-guide/markdown/10-starting-campaign.md

 ### THE BORDER REGION
 Where You Operate:
-The Border is a 50-mile-wide strip of contested land between the Thaldros Kingdom's central authority and the independent frontier territories.
+The Border is a 50-mile-wide strip of frontier land where the Thaldros Crown's authority fades and independent settlements govern themselves.
 Neither side fully controls it, making it a haven for:
 Mercenaries (like you)
 Smugglers and traders
 Refugees from both Kingdom and frontier